eclipse-zenoh/zenoh-plugin-dds/README.md

  - `zenoh-plugin-dds`: a Zenoh plugin - a dynamic library that can be loaded by a Zenoh router
  - `zenoh-bridge-dds`: a standalone executable

-The features and configurations descibed in this document applies to both.
+The features and configurations described in this document applies to both.
 Meaning the *"plugin"* and *"bridge"*  words are interchangeables in the rest of this document.

 ## How to install it